-Richard E. Mayer has been a Professor of Psychology at UCSB since 1975.
-Dr. Mayer’s current research involves the intersection of cognition, instruction, and technology with a special focus on multimedia learning and computer-supported learning.
+Richard E. Mayer is a Distinguished Professor of Psychology at UCSB.
+Dr. Mayer’s research involves the intersection of cognition, instruction, and technology with a special focus on multimedia learning and computer-supported learning.
 He served as President of the Educational Psychology division of the American Psychological Association and Vice President of the American Educational Research Association for the Learning and Instruction division.
 He is the winner of the Thorndike Award for career achievement in educational psychology, the Scribner Award for outstanding research in learning and instruction, and the American Psychological Association’s Distinguished Contribution of Applications of Psychology to Education and Training Award.

 Patrick McCray is a Professor in the Department of History.
-Dr. McCray’s research interests focuses on different technological and scientific communities and their interactions with the public and policy makers – especially newly emerging technologies.
+Dr. McCray’s research focuses on different technological and scientific communities and their interactions with the public and policy makers – especially newly emerging technologies.
 McCray was elected to be a Fellow by the American Association for the Advancement of Science and the American Physical Society.
-In 2014 McCray's 2013 book The Visioneers won the Watson Davis and Helen Miles Davis Prize from the History of Science Society.
-McCray is currently writing a new book on the interactions between artists, engineers, and scientists from the 1960s to the present.
+His most recent book, Making Art Work examines the interactions between artists, engineers, and scientists from the 1960s to the present.

-Miriam Metzger is a Professor in the Department of Communication.
-Dr. Metzger’s recent work has examined how information technology alters our understandings of trust in the new media environment, with a specific focus on the credibility of information online and on how trust intersects with privacy and disclosure in online social networks.
-She was ranked in the top 50 most productive and influential scholars in the field of Communication by Thomas Feeley in 2011 and has published her research widely in communication and related fields.
+Miriam Metzger directs our doctoral emphasis program, Information Technology and Society and she is a Professor in the Department of Communication.
+Dr. Metzger’s work has examined how information technology alters our understandings of trust in the new media environment, with a specific focus on the credibility of information online and on how trust intersects with privacy and disclosure in online social networks.
+She is an internationally recognized expert on misinformation.

 Christopher Newfield is a Professor of American culture.
 Newfield’s research focuses on the processes of creativity and innovation, with a double focus on cultural and technological factors.
 He has conducted extensive fieldwork in a range of technology-dependent industries and has wide experience with the university side of copyright, patenting, and technology transfer.